Transfer Evaluation FAQ

 Transfer courses are given the same number as a catalog course if they are equivalent.
-But courses that are not equivalent to anything in the Columbia College catalog are coded 144 for lower level elective or 444 for upper level elective.
-Thus, a course given transfer credit as SOCI 144 is considered a lower level Sociology elective, or a course given transfer credit as ELEC 444 is considered an upper level general elective.
+But courses that are not equivalent to any course in the Columbia College catalog are coded 144 for lower level elective or 444 for upper level elective.
+For example, a course given transfer credit as SOCI 144 is considered a lower level Sociology elective, or a course given transfer credit as ELEC 444 is considered an upper level general elective.

 How can I change my major?

 To change you major we suggest talking with your academic advisor first.
 After you speak with your academic advisor you will submit the Declaration of Major form (or you can find this form in CougarTrack>Menu>Students>Forms>Declaration of Major Form).
-A degree audit will be completed for your new degree, and you will receive the updated information to help you choose courses.
+A degree audit will be completed for your new degree, and you will receive the updated information in your Cougarmail to help you choose courses.
 There is no fee for this.

 If I earn an associate's degree, will any of the credit apply towards a bachelor's?

 Yes.
 In fact, if you plan to complete both an associate's degree and a bachelor's degree with Columbia College, your advisor can help you choose courses that will apply to both degrees.

 Yes.
 A double major works better with two related majors, but you may also pursue two unrelated majors at the same time.
 Completing two majors might take longer than doing either one alone.

 What is the difference between a BS and a BA?